The editor recalls his early forays into motoring.

 As this month’s theme draws to a close, we give you something to ponder…

 In 1963, Oscar Montabone was recalled from Chrysler-controlled Simca to manage Fiat’s Automobile Technical Office.
 His primary task was to develop Project 124, a putative 1100 replacement in direct competition with Dante Giacosa’s Project 123, which was not so much a defined car as a series of studies with various front engine/front wheel drive and rear engine/rear drive configurations based around a 1157cc three cylinder opposed-valve ohc engine.

 Fiat acquired the shattered remnants of Lancia in 1969.
 The Italian car giant was ill-prepared for what it discovered.

-Fiat made its name, reputation and not inconsiderable fortune from small cars, cost-engineered and rationalised to be inexpensive to produce, to buy and maintain.
-During Italy’s post-war industrial boom, the Turin car maker grew massively catering to the home market’s growing affluence and thirst for motorisation.
+Fiat made its name, reputation and not inconsiderable fortune from small cars, cost-engineered and rationalised to be inexpensive to produce, to buy and to maintain.
+During Italy’s post-war industrial boom, the Turin car maker grew massively, catering to the home market’s growing affluence and thirst for motorisation.
 By the late 1960’s however, Fiat’s management realised that over 70% of their car business was concentrated in the bottom end of the market – one with the least potential for profit.
 Continue reading “Gamma: Signs and Portents – Part Two”

 Looking at the period between 1955 and 1975, there are various cars that we might identify as landmarks.
 For example the Citroen DS, BMC Mini, Ford Mustang, Lamborghini Miura, Renault 16, Jaguar XJ, NSU Ro80, Fiat 128, Range Rover, Renault 5 and VW Golf are all cars that really stood out at the time, even if some of them, fine cars that they remain, might now be seen as landmarks to nowhere, having no true descendants among today’s products.
-One car, however, certainly has undoubted conceptual descendants today, but would usually be overlooked when compiling such lists, and quite unjustifiably.
-The Autobianchi Primula.

-Today we look at a shortlived and forgotten automotive artefact.
+Today we look at a short-lived and largely forgotten automotive artefact.

-The Autobianchi A111 was produced for only three years and is notable for being the largest model they produced – in fact, the A111 was never replaced.
-From 1972, Fiat-owned Autobianchi’s sole offering would be the supermini-sized A112.
-The genesis of the A111 appears to have been the 1964 Autobianchi Primula, forerunner to Dante Giacosa’s 1969 masterpiece – the Fiat 128.
-Continue reading “Fossil Traces – Autobianchi A111”
+The Autobianchi A111 was produced for only three years and is notable for being the largest, most prestigious model the carmaker produced – in fact, the A111 was never directly replaced.
+From 1972, Fiat-owned Autobianchi’s sole offering would be the mini-sized A112.